elap733/NBA-Injuries-Analysis/README.md

 ### Analysis of Injury Trends

 While this project is not the first to use [Prosport Transactions](http://prosportstransactions.com/) data to explore injury trends, it is unique in that it ties both NBA schedule data and player stats to transactions.
 In particular, the merging of injury transactions and schedule data allowed me to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occurred.
-The latter is an imperfect metric for tracking injuries because it treats all injuries as equal (a sore hamstring != a torn achilles).
+The latter is an imperfect metric for tracking injuries because it treats all injuries as equal (a sore hamstring is not equivalent to a torn achilles).
 Consider the plots below:

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_plot_injury_events.png)
 **Fig.3: Count of _injury events (transactions)_ each season** [Code to recreate plot]( https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_bar_all_injuries_events.py)<br/>*Additional figure notes: excluded events related to personal reasons, rest, or sickness; included only players averaging 10 minutes per game.*